 El Morro National Monument

 Also known as “Inscription Rock,” this massive sandstone bluff served as a welcome campsite for weary travelers.
-Here you’ll see centuries-old Indian petroglyphs, Anasazi ruins, and over 2,000 signatures, dates and messages of Spanish and American travelers dating back to the 1500s.
+Here you’ll see centuries-old Indigenous petroglyphs and over 2,000 signatures, dates and messages of Spanish and American travelers dating back to the 1500s.
 Museum exhibits located in the visitor center will give you a glimpse of 700 years of human history.
 Two self-guided trails are also available.

 From Grants, continue south on Highway 53 for 20 minutes to El Morro National Monument